- By girly-d

 My Aunty Sheila was the worst affected.
 She was legendary in her madness.
 We used to hide from her, the three of us.
 My mum, my brother and I. Whenever she came to call on one of her random visits.
 Having apparantly walked for miles... with nothing on her feet, dressed in a dirty fur coat and probably very little else.

 We didn't really know what to do with her; the times that my mum had to let her in because she wouldn't go away.
 The occasional cup of tea and stilted, non-sensical conversation and that was that...
 Then off she would go to wherever she went when she wasn't desperately trying to re-connect with her family - and my brother and I would crawl out from behind the sofa.

 She died alone in a bedsit.
 She'd been there for weeks.
 Nobody even knew she was there...or didn't bother to check on her if they did.

 It fills me with shame that she died in this way.
 Her loneliness must have been overwhelming.

 Her brother, my uncle Bill had a row with his wife.
 She'd been having an affair.
 It was the final straw.
 He chose electrocution.
 Ceiling wires in the bathroom.
 Not the easiest way to go I would imagine.
 By the time they'd broken the door down it was too late to save him.

 Another Uncle wasted his days in a drunken haze on the streets of London.
 He was a gambling man, a waster.
 A womaniser.
 Someone you would pretend not to see if you passed him on the street.
 He drank himself to death.
 I doubt that he was missed by many.
 He owed far too much money to everyone.

 My dad was next.
 He died of a heart attack at 38.
-Presumably the stress of battling his own demons along with juggling a wife and two kids that he didn't really know what to do with in a marriage that wasn't working, got too much for him.
+Presumably the stress of battling his own demons along with juggling a wife and two kids that he didn't really know what to do with in a marriage that wasn't working out too well, all got a little too much for him.